 Currently, each passenger coach is equipped with electronic passenger information displays that provide the train number and destination, plus other public information.
 In FY 2017/18, Amtrak informed SJJPA that it had planned changes to its Wi-Fi program, which resulted in cancellation of Wi-Fi service support and maintenance.
-In response, SJJPA worked with Caltrans, CCJPA, and LOSSAN JPA to ensure passengers do not experience a disruption in service and CCJPA has taken responsibility for future management of Wi-Fi service in coordination with SJJPA and Caltrans.
-A Wi-Fi system upgrade will be performed by CCJPA and its contractors in FY 20/21 providing improved Wi-FI service to San Joaquins passengers.
+In response, SJJPA worked with Caltrans, CCJPA, and LOSSAN JPA's to ensure passengers do not experience a disruption in service-with the and-CCJPA taking has taken the lead and responsibility for future management of Wi-Fi service in coordination with SJJPA and Caltrans.
+A Wi-Fi system upgrade is currently beingwas completed by will be performed by CCJPA and its contractors in FY 20/21 to provideing improved Wi-Fi service to San Joaquins and Capitol Corridor passengers.